-New this year!
-The festival is happy to have Human Error Publishing creating the Words, Stories & Songs Stage.
-Located to the left of the entrance and on top of the hill, it was previously known as the Family Stage.
-As a venue for Words, Stories and Song the stage will now be a quieter spot that will appeal to adults.
-There is ample space for kids entertainment now in the beautiful and spacious North field behind the Main Stage.
+This will be the third year for the WORD Stage!
+The festival is happy to have Human Error Publishing creating the Word Stage.
+Located to the right of the entrance, see map.
+As a venue for Words the stage will now be a quieter spot that will appeal to adults.

 Angelo Rosso – currently residing in Orange, MA as a proud member of the Seeds of Solidarity family.
 Heart work includes: sustainable farming, adventuring with the written word, creating theatre and openhearted exploring.
 Much thanks to brother Paul Richmond.
 I am very grateful to participate in this amazing festival.

 Candace Curran – an Orange local has twice been named western MA Poet’s Seat laureate and has served on the panel of judges for the contest.
 She is the founder of INTERFACE: a collaboration of word and image, exhibitions of visual original art and poetry.
 Candace is a judge next year for the 14th annual Massachusetts Book Awards in Poetry.

 Cindy L. Markevich – is a 49 year old, happily married mother of three young college students.
 She once worked as a machinist and is now a small business owner.
 She began writing at the age of 36.
 Writing and then reciting from memory are her life’s passion.
 Her goal as a writer is to clearly express herself in as little words possible.
 Cynthia’s highest hope is that the thoughts that she communicates are far reaching and have a positive impact on the world.

 Daniel Brown – lives in Greenfield, Massachusetts and has been a published writer since 1986.
 Currently, he writes a monthly op-ed for the Recorder newspaper.